Diego Velázquez de Cuéllar: Conquest of Cuba

 When Diego Columbus became governor in 1509, he was instructed by King Ferdinand to explore, conquer, and colonize the neighboring island of Cuba in hopes of obtaining new sources of gold and Native labor.
 Miguel de Pasamonte, the king's treasurer in the Caribbean, was influential in seeing that Columbus selected Velázquez to lead the expedition.
 Velázquez was to finance the project himself and though Columbus assured him that the Crown would reimburse him later, no money was ever forthcoming.
 He assembled a small fleet of four ships and three hundred men among whom were several relatives, debt-ridden encomenderos, and a few who would later become notable, including Hernán Cortés and Pedro de Alvarado.

 Velázquez sailed for Cuba in January 1511 and landed at a small harbor in the native province of Mayci.
 The Spaniards were opposed by a Taíno force led by Hatuey, formerly a chief from Hispaniola who fled to Cuba and helped the local Natives organize resistance to the incursion.
 The Taínos were outmatched by the Spanish weaponry and after two months of intermittent fighting, they were defeated.
 According to Bartolomé de las Casas, who did not arrive on the island until later, Hatuey was captured and burned alive at the stake.

 The first Spanish settlement, Baracoa, was established on the northeast corner of the island by August 1511.
 It consisted of a fort surrounded by thatched huts and served as the initial base of operations for the Spanish occupation of Cuba.
 Later that year, Velázquez was joined by Pánfilo de Narváez who brought thirty Spanish archers and Native auxiliaries from Jamaica.
-Velázquez was glad for the reinforcements and made Narvaez second in command.
+Velázquez was glad for the reinforcements and made Narváez second in command.
 More than a year was spent consolidating control of the present-day Oriente province.